jviars/Chess/README.md

 # Chess AI Game

 ## About
 This is a simple chess game with a built-in AI opponent.
 The game is implemented in Python using Pygame for the GUI and the python-chess library for chess logic.
-The AI uses a minimax algorithm with alpha-beta pruning to determine its moves.
-This project was created for fun by [jviars].

 ## Images
 ![image](https://github.com/user-attachments/assets/174f6939-0536-4444-9721-81e7a9cbaa7e)

 ## AI Model
+The AI in this game uses the minimax algorithm with alpha-beta pruning.
+The evaluation function considers:

+- Material value of pieces
+- Positional strength using piece-square tables for each piece type
+- Number of legal moves available
+- Tactical elements like king safety and checks
+- Strategic elements like center control and castling rights
+- Development incentives in the opening/middlegame

-The AI in this game uses the minimax algorithm with alpha-beta pruning to evaluate possible moves.
-The evaluation function considers the material value of the pieces on the board, with positive scores favoring white and negative scores favoring black.
-The AI searches to a fixed depth (default is 3) to balance play strength and response time.
+The AI also uses move ordering to improve the efficiency of alpha-beta pruning, prioritizing captures, checks, and strategically important moves.
+It searches to a fixed depth (default is 3) to balance play strength and response time, with positive scores favoring white and negative scores favoring black.

 ## Packages
 The game requires the following Python packages: